ifrountas/masterflex/README.md

 $ npm install
 ```

+## Automated Startup
+When you run `npm install` the first time, you will trigger the automated startup.

+**"What is the name of your theme?"**

+The provided answer is used to update style.css with your theme name.

+**"What is the namespace of your theme?"**

+This will replace all of the function namespaces and translation textdomains with your selected namespace.

+**"What is your local URL for this install?"**

+This URL is used to configure BrowserSync to work with your local environment.

 ## Commands
 `npm run start` - watches all JS, CSS and image source files for changes.